forsakeshaik/AnimeRec/README.md

 # AnimeRec
-A anime recommendation website built as a Django learning experience
+A anime recommendation website built as a Django learning experience  - ONGOING